 One of the consequences of this is that amenities/services etc tend to be spread out, and I guess that if you want to live in a rural area it’s something you have to accept to a certain extent – though that shouldn’t include schools and hospitals, but I’m going to be good and stay away from politics.
 According to a study done by the Universities of Manchester and Sheffield in 2008, Powys is also the happiest place to live in the UK!
 Maybe that explains why people willingly travel miles to take exams they don’t need – to inject some stress back into their lives?

 Anyway the exam came and went and was fine, at least I think it was.
-In fact I probably had a more enjoyable time than Michael, who got to roam around Llandrindod on his own for three hours.
+In fact I probably had a more enjoyable time than Mr B, who got to roam around Llandrindod on his own for three hours.
 Nothing against the place, but I think it was a challenge – especially as one of the star attractions of the town, the National Cycle Museum (what did you expect?
 Formula 1?) was closed because somebody was off sick.
 Though apparently there’s a park with wooden sculptures made using a chain-saw but he hadn’t found that, preferring to enjoy a cooked breakfast and a mooch around the town’s second-hand shops.

 It was with a sense of relief and excitement (ha ha) that we got into the car and I took him on a short excursion, driving north for a few miles to Abaty Cwmhir – or Abbey Cwmhir in English.
 Alright, I know that’s not strictly English, but that’s how it’s known.
 Cwmhir is Welsh for ‘long valley’ and was chosen in the late twelfth century as the site of a Cistercian Abbey.
 The Cistercians were known for their intelligent use of land and livestock, and became very successful wool traders, forging lucrative links with Flemish and Italian markets.
 As well as plenty of sheep they also had strong relationships with the native Welsh princes, who became important patrons.
 It may be because of this that the body of Llywelyn ap Gruffydd was brought here in December 1282.